niophan/niophan/README.md

-## Hi there 👋
+## Hi there 👋 I'm Nio, and I'm studying Software Engineering at Tampere University of Applied Sciences.
 <p align="right"> <img src="https://komarev.com/ghpvc/?username=niophan&label=Profile%20views&color=0e75b6&style=flat" alt="niophan" /> </p>

+- ✨ Student of life :)

 - 🔭 I’m currently working on Javascript.

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning MERN stack.

-- 🎯 I’m looking to collaborate on a school project.
+- 🎯 I’m looking to collaborate on a few interesting projects for this summer.

-- 👨‍💻 All of my showcases are currently under construction.
+- 🧑🏻‍💻 All of my showcases are currently under construction.

-- 💬 Ask me about Finland's weather.
+- 🌞 Ask me about Finland's weather.

 - 📫 How to reach me email or dm.